 G20 leaders gathered in Bali to discuss the global challenges in the segment of agriculture and align the national and global R&D priorities.

-The US delegation was headed by the Dr. Chavonda Jacobs-Young, USDA’s Chief Scientist, who urged G20 members to stand behind the Agriculture Innovation Mission (AIM) for Climate and the Coalition for Sustainable Productivity Growth, according to the press release.
+The United States delegation was headed by Dr. Chavonda Jacobs-Young, USDA’s Chief Scientist.
+Dr. Jacobs-Young urged G20 members to stand behind the Agriculture Innovation Mission (AIM) for Climate and the Coalition for Sustainable Productivity Growth, according to the press release.

-Food supply chains and the agricultural segment in general have been heavily disrupted by the ongoing war in Ukraine, while the global climate crisis is making this issue even worse if a solution is not found, BIO has argued.
+Food supply chains and the agricultural segment, in general, have been heavily disrupted by the ongoing war in Ukraine.
+The global climate crisis is making this issue even worse if a solution is not found, the Biotechnology Innovation Organization (BIO) has argued.

 “Ambitious investment in climate-smart agriculture and food systems innovation will help create a surge of solutions, enabling the world to meet nutritional needs, increase agricultural productivity, improve livelihoods, conserve nature and biodiversity, build resilience to climate change, reduce greenhouse gas emissions and sequester carbon,” USDA’s Dr. Chavonda Jacobs-Young stated.